pratiksh404/laravel-thumbnails/README.md

 ## makeThumbnail

 This method is responsible for actually uploading the image and making its thumbnail.
-It takes one parameter i.e image fieldname (default = "image").

 ```sh
     public function store(Request $request)